 As the puffin colonies are on inaccessible rocky outcrops, the best way to see them is with a 2-hour puffin patrol by kayak from Outdoor Guernsey.

-There’s also a colony of Atlantic seals to spot, out on the northern outcrop of The Humps.
+There’s also a colony of Atlantic seals to spot, out on the northern outcrop known as The Humps.

 If you’re lucky, you might also see harbour porpoises and the three different types of dolphins that visit the Channel Islands frequently (risso dolphins, bottlenose dolphins and common dolphins).